mackers345/quartz/content/_index.md

 tags: #homepage
 ---

 Hi!
 My name is Dan Mackley and I am a civil engineer, working in the construction industry.
 This digital garden is a way for me to record and share information for future civil engineers, and act as a way to document my learning!
+Please dive in and enjoy 🤙

 ![](attachments/Pasted%20image%2020220610152226.png)